Ready Player One

 - From Nobody to Nightmare: Halliday's memories show that Sorrento used to be a coffee-serving intern in the early days of Gregarious Games.

-- Graceful Loser: Downplayed.
+- Graceful Loser: Downplayed, as it doubles as Know When to Fold 'Em.
 He finally corners the High Five in their van and has his gun trained on Wade, who can't see him as he's still inside the OASIS.
-But after seeing Wade in blissful awe of the golden Easter Egg he received from Halliday's avatar, Sorrento cannot bring himself to shoot him, acknowledging that Wade has already won.
-When the police arrive, he surrenders himself without incident.
+But after seeing Wade in blissful awe of the golden Easter Egg he received from Halliday's avatar, Sorrento realizes that Wade has already won and that there is no point in shooting him.
+When the police arrive at the scene, Sorrento quietly accepts his defeat and surrenders himself without incident.

-- Hero Killer: In the film, he uses Mechagodzilla to melt Daito's avatar and activating the Cataclyst wipes out Parzival and Sho.
+- Hero Killer: In the film, he uses Mechagodzilla to melt Daito's avatar and activating the Cataclyst wipes out Parzival (temporarily, due to him having an extra life coin) and Sho.

 - Humongous Mecha: His Mechagodzilla dwarfs any of the other Humongous Mecha.